 - Use a gel pen when writing checks.
 Gel ink is more resistant to chemical “washing.”

 - Shred old checks and financial documents.
 Dumpster diving is still a threat, especially when it comes to account information.
+Shred all documents that have financial or personal information.

 Stay One Step Ahead

 Check fraud costs consumers and businesses billions of dollars each year.
-While banks, technology providers, and law enforcement continue working to prevent fraud, the best defense is often your own awareness.
+While banks, technology providers, and law enforcement continue working to prevent check fraud, the best defense is often your own awareness.